Plok98/pleun/pages/muziek.md

 - Shostakovich Fugue No. 7 in A major
 - Beethoven 6 variations on "Ich denke dein" - piano four hands
 - George Gershwin - Summertime
+- Chopin - 4 Mazurkas.
+Op.
+17. No. 2. in E Minor